gialiubc/Song_Recommendation_App/README.md

   - Resources folder : includes a scaler saved for scaling the vectors.

 ## Data ETL and Vector Database
-The data used for this project is based on the project Jammin'_With_Spotify which is a comparable study of a song recommendation system using different machine learning models.
+The data used for this project is based on the project Jammin'_With_Spotify.
 The data is slightly modified in order to adjust to this project.
-The original ETL of the dataset will not be explained here, and for more details about how to obtain the dataset please go to https://github.com/gialiubc/Jammin_With_Spotify/tree/main.
+The original ETL of the dataset will not be explained here, and for more details please go to https://github.com/gialiubc/Jammin_With_Spotify/tree/main.

 Each song track has feautres such as danceability, energy, key, mode (minor or major), speechiness, acousticness, instrumentalness, liveness, valence, tempo, duration_ms, and time_signature (beats per bar), which is considered to be its 'numerical' representation, so we use these features as its search vectors.
-We also need track information which we can call from Spotify API given the track_uri.

 Therefore, we create two datasets as output.
 One contains the scaled track features (embeddings) as vector information of each track.
 The other one contains track information such as track uri, track_href etc.